jermafenser/doom64-dc/README.md

 - Custom Knee Deep In The Dead content with Dreamcast-exclusive enhancements.
 Maps by z0k (with mods by Mittens).
 Music by Andrew Hulshult.

-Commercial redistribution is not allowed.
-It is illegal and also against the terms of use for the provided community content.
+Commercial redistribution of this additional content is not allowed.
+It is against the terms of use.

+But because some of you are literal children, any redistribution of this project with game data is copyright infringement and prohibited by law.

 - Anyway, speaking of the lights and normal mapping mentioned a few lines above...